darklaunch/darklaunch.com/blog/2009/03/11/use-7zip-as-default-zip-file-manager-set-7zip-as-default-open-with-7zip.md

 anonymous &ndash; Jul 5, 2012<div>

 7-zip set as default zip file manager.
 Excellent !
-Has a bit of difference on my comp. at steps 7. &amp; 8.
-Got it completed o.k. with a bit of trial &amp; err.
+Has a bit of difference on my comp. at steps 7. & 8.
+Got it completed o.k. with a bit of trial & err.
 Thanks !!

 </div></div></li><li><div>